King’s Speech: Key takeaways from public rail ownership to Great British Energy

 Great British Energy Bill

-A flagship Labour policy, and the one they’ve committed the most spending to, this bill gets Great British Energy off the ground.
+A flagship Labour policy, and the one the party has committed the most spending to, this bill gets Great British Energy off the ground.

 Water (Special Measures) Bill